Code of Conduct for Working with Children

 - Conduct a sexual relationship with a child.
 It is illegal to have a relationship with someone who is under 18 years old if you are in a position of trust; it is illegal to have a sexual relationship with anyone under the age of 16 whether they give consent or not.

 Any such behaviour in the examples above represent a serious breach of trust on the part of the staff member or volunteer and is not acceptable under any circumstances.
 This list is not exhaustive.

 If you have any concerns about poor practice or suspected abuse, please contact the Designated Safeguarding Officer in the first instance.
-This is Victoria Harris, Human Resources & Membership Executive – 020 7610 7415, 07500 893814 or firstname.lastname@example.org.
+This is Victoria Harris, Deputy Secretary – 020 7610 7415, 07500 893814 or firstname.lastname@example.org.